girlscript/winter-of-contributing/C_CPP/Arrays/BubbleSort.md

 Hence the worst-case time complexity is O(n^2).

+When the input array is already sorted, that becomes the best-case time complexity.
+Hence the best-case time complexity of bubble sort is O(n).

 ## Space Complexity of Bubble Sorting:
 This algorithm requires only one additional memory space for the temp variable while swapping.
 Hence the space complexity for bubble sort algorithm is O (1).

+## Stability of Bubble Sorting:

+Stability of a sorting algorithm means that- when two instances with equal values appear in the same order in the sorted output as they appear in the array as given by the user.
+Hence, Bubble Sort is stable.

+For eg:
+Suppose we have a list of 3 3-letter words-
+- cat
+- bat
+- can

+If we sort the list by just the first letter of each word then a stable-sort would produce-
+- bat
+- cat
+- can

+In bubble sort the relative position of cat and can will stay same as it was in the input.
+An unstable sort may have theire relative positions interchanged.

+## Adaptivity of Bubble Sorting:

+If the order of the elements to be sorted, of an input array affects the time complexity of a sorting algorithm, then that algorithm is called an “Adaptive” sorting algorithm.
+Bubble sort is adaptive as it gives O(n) estimation if input is already sorted.